Skip to content

 While it's true that a managed Apple ID account type does not have a Find My option, using a managed Apple ID alone does not keep the machine itself from being locked.

 For example, without further configuration from the admin, there is nothing to keep the user from logging out of the Managed Apple ID and logging back into iCloud with a personal iCloud account.
-In this scenario, your enterprise device is now Activation Locked with a personal iCloud account to which you do not have the password.
+In this scenario, your enterprise device is now activated locked with an individual iCloud account to which you do not have the password.

 Perhaps you protest again, "But Pepper, if I turn off Find My, I won't be able to track my machines!
 And if I disable Activation Lock, what is to prevent my users from taking the machine?"